oddlama/autokernel/docs/contents/directives.rst

         .. code-block:: ruby

+            module example {
                 # Assert that WIREGUARD is enabled if the kernel version is at least 5.6
-            assert $kernel_version >= 5.6 and WIREGUARD
+                assert $kernel_version >= 5.6 and WIREGUARD :
                     "Refusing to compile a 5.6 kernel without wireguard";
+            }

 .. _directive-module-add-cmdline: